-3. Reviewing Soft Costs

-Soft costs are cost items in addition to the direct construction cost (i.e., costs that can't be visibly seen).
-Soft costs include professional, technical and management services related to the design and construction of projects during the preliminary engineering, final design, and construction phases of the project.
+- 3. Reviewing Soft Costs Soft costs include professional, technical and management services related to the design and construction of projects during the preliminary engineering, final design, and construction phases of the project.
 This includes environmental work, engineering design services, risk assessment, cost estimating, scheduling, surveying services, materials testing, administration, and management by Department staff or outside consultants.
 Soft costs are in some cases (i.e. grant funded projects, Caltrans projects) calculated as percentages of hard construction cost estimates.
 On other projects, the percentage is used as a guideline, and soft costs are estimated by engineering project managers, based on a level of work effort analysis.
 Variables considered when estimating soft costs include:

 - Contract duration;

 - Project size and price;

-- Complexity of the project;
+- Complexity of the project:

 - Timing of the project's Notice to Proceed;

 - The physical location of the project;

 - The amount of night work that may be involved;

 - The type of project (i.e. bridge, wall, roadwork, drainage, etc.;

-- The current bidding environment;
+- The current bidding environment; and

 - Current labor cost.

-The Department has recently developed and implemented a project delivery system using a Work Breakdown Structure (WBS), which will assist the Department in tracking and estimating more accurately project delivery soft costs.
+The Department has recently developed and implemented a project delivery system using a Work Breakdown Structure (WBS), which will assist the Department in tracking and accurately estimating project delivery soft costs.
 The project delivery system will provide insight into process improvements that will help the Department effectively forecast and manage project delivery soft costs.

-4. Revising Road Standards

-Pursuant to General Plan Policy TC-1a, "The County shall plan and construct Countymaintained roads as set forth in Table TC-1 (see attachment D).
-Road design standards for County-maintained roads shall be based on the American Association of State Highway and Transportation Officials (AASHTO) standards, and supplemented by California Department of Transportation (Caltrans) standards and by County Department of Transportation standards.
-County standards include typical cross-sections by road classification, consistent with right-ofway widths summarized in Table TC-1.
+4. Revising Road Standards - Pursuant to General Plan Policy TC-1a, "The County shall plan and construct County-maintained roads as set forth in Table TC-1 (see attachment D).
+Road design standards for County-maintained roads shall be based on the American Association of State Highway and Transportation Officials (AASHTO) standards, and supplemented by California Department of Transportation

+(Caltrans) standards and by County Department standards.
+County standards include typical cross-sections by road classification, consistent with right-of-way widths summarized in Table TC-1.

 Roadway width should provide the minimum pavement width to support travel lanes for public, emergency, maintenance, and service vehicles.
 As part of the Targeted General Plan Amendment (TGPA), the County is analyzing the impacts of reducing road spacing, right-of-way widths and roadway widths.
 Reduced roadway width may result in lower CIP construction and maintenance costs, which may result in lower TIM fees.

-5. Altering LOS and Concurrency Policies

-LOS analysis determines how well a roadway functions during peak hour conditions and calculates the efficiency of the traffic flow for the motorist.
+5. Altering LOS and Concurrency Policies - LOS analysis determines how well a roadway functions during peak hour conditions and calculates the efficiency of the traffic flow for the motorist.
 LOS delay is based on the difference between travel time under ideal conditions and travel time actually experienced.
 Six levels of service are defined for capacity analysis.
 The levels of service are given letter designations A through F, with LOS A representing the best range of operating conditions and LOS F the worst.